S0AndS0/S0AndS0.github.io/misc/_javascript/this.md

 title: This
 date: 2020-06-02 17:43:05 -0700
 categories: posts
-excerpt: Examples and a bit of history about `this` keyword in JavaScript
+description: Examples and a bit of history about `this` keyword in JavaScript
 ---